Atrociously/stilts/book/src/intro.md

      Therefore you are able to write arbitrary rust code anywhere inside your templates.
 3. **Performant render times**
-   - This while not a primary focus of the Stilts engine is a nice benefit you get when most of the work is done at compile time.
+   - This while not a primary focus of the Stilts engine is a nice benefit you get when most of the work is done at compile time see [performance]().

 ### Drawbacks